MechWarrior (role-playing game)

-MechWarrior is a role-playing game set in the fictional BattleTech universe.
+MechWarrior is a set of role-playing game rules published by FASA Corporation in 1986 that were designed to be used with FASA's previously published mecha wargame BattleTech.

 Description

-MechWarrior is set in the fictional BattleTech universe in which players can assume the roles of MechWarriors (BattleMech pilots) or other individuals in the 31st century.
+MechWarrior is the role-playing system set in the same fictional universe as the wargame BattleTech.
+Players assume the roles of MechWarriors (BattleMech pilots) or other individuals in the 31st century.

+Character generation is quite long, as the entire life of the character from childhood through school, training and into adult occupations and skills is determined.

 Publication history

 There have been three editions and many expansions and adventures, the first of which was published in 1986 by FASA Corporation.
 In addition, numerous novels by such authors as Michael A. Stackpole flesh out the game's fictional world.
 There is also an animated series.